zhamid-src/pplcrm/common/README.md

 The backend uses a directory structure that clarifies what the files in the directory do:

-- db.operators - all database operators
+- repositories - all database repository classes.
+Generally a 1:1 mapping between db tables and reposotiryclasses.
-- fastify.controllers - All fastify controllers.
-There's a 1:1 mapping between fastify routes and controllers
+- controllers - All controllers, shared between fastify and trpc.
+Used by fastify routes and trpc routers.
-- fastify.plugins - all fastify plugins.
+- \_fastify.plugins - all fastify plugins.
 Every plugin is loaded automatically
-- fastify.routes - Each route has a controller
+- rest- - Each route has a controller
 - fastify.schema - used by the route for type checking
-- trpc.handler - helper classes used by trpc routers
-- trpc.routers - Similar to fastify.routes, these define trpc routes
+- trpc-routers - Similar to rest-, these define trpc routes

 Other main files:

-- fastify.routes - This collects and exports all fastify routes
+- rest-routers - This collects and exports all fastify routes
-- trpc.routers - This collects and exports all trpc routers
+- trpc-routers - This collects and exports all trpc routers
 - context.ts - Creates the context that's used by trpc routers

 ## Frontend